alixdamman/memento/python/functions_for_dummies.rst

 .. parsed-literal::

-    Have you try to turn it off and on again?
+    Have you tried to turn it off and on again?

 Function with an input argument: